 No matter if you go for a single platform such as iOS or Android or you go an app that works on both the platforms you must put your requirements very clear.

 And you must choose a company who can meet all your requirements and has a deep knowledge of all the platforms.

 Choose a team of the right size with impressive technology stack

 The size of the team matters.
 This will give the team better ideas and variegated inputs.
 For instance if you were to choose a team that is too small, you may end up with a narrow set of skills and ideas and exposure.

 By employing a team of the right size, you will get better experienced hands to work on your project and help out, in addition to having access to a broader technology stack.

 The team needs to collectively offer you a broader technology stack.
 This will give you the best results, across versions and browsers.
-Here it is important to note that choosing a team that is too big also may not be a very good idea.
-The right sized team will have greater focus on projects.

 Read more: Expert mobile app development team